Mythreyi-V/full_fidelity/Thesis Appendices/readme.md

-This folder contains Appendices F, G and J for the PhD thesis "Evaluating Post Hoc Explanations Using Tabular Data: A Functionally-Grounded Perspective".
+This folder contains Appendices G and J for the PhD thesis "Evaluating Post Hoc Explanations Using Tabular Data: A Functionally-Grounded Perspective".
 The publication of this thesis is forthcoming.